disjukr/CSON-js/README.md

 // returns {"c": "verbatim\nstring!", "d": ["newline", "to", "separate"]} as object
 ```

-you can make formatted json output from cson:
+You can make formatted json output from cson:

 ```javascript
 CSON.toJSON('e = {}, f = [1, 2, 3]', 4/* indent by four spaces */);